 Learning how to communicate your research is invaluable in terms of your professional development and can be an important part of your career as a graduate student and beyond.
 Join us in this four-week program to develop your written, visual, and spoken communication skills.
 This program brings together GPSPD partners from the Writing Center, the UT Libraries, and the Graduate School to help you as you answer the question “What’s Your Work About?”

-Registration for spring 2020 is now open.
+Registration for fall 2020 is now open.
 You can register for each session individually using the links below, but those who register and attend all four will receive a certificate.

 Crafting Clear and Compelling Abstracts